 Developers of SoundCloud used Backbone.js first as the frontend framework of their mobile app, but they liked it so much that they also employed it on the client side of their desktop website.
 In their Backstage Blog they explain their choice of framework with Backbone’s ability to provide a solid structural basis while still remain flexible.

-Scaling is a main concern for an audio streaming app, and SoundCloud acknowledges that it “has more to do with organization than implementation” which makes the well-organized but lightweight Backbone an ideal choice for them.
+Scaling is the main concern for an audio streaming app, and SoundCloud acknowledges that it “has more to do with organization than implementation,” which makes the well-organized but lightweight Backbone an ideal choice for them.

 SoundCloud utilizes the Handlebars semantic templating system for rendering Backbone Views on the frontend.